Organizer: Xuetangban | Term: Spring 2026

 The goal of this talk is to isolate the geometric language of locales used by Clausen–Scholze.
 We will go through the first part of Lecture VII in Condensed Mathematics and Complex Geometry.
 Good supplementary references are Section 5.1.2 of Camargo's notes and Aoki's paper.
 This can be split into two talks if necessary.

-The goal of this talk is to prove Proposition 5.6 and then Theorem 5.1.
+The goal of this talk is to prove Proposition 5.6 and then Theorem 5.1, based on results in Section 4.
 This shows how the abstract theory provides a concrete sheaf of (overconvergent holomorphic) functions, and also gives a first hint of GAGA.

 In this talk, we introduce the following notions: